Sergong/spotify2am/README.md

 Apple Music doesn't like it when we're adding a lot of songs in a small amount of time.
 If we do so, the API responds to all further request with `403 Too many requests`.
 After this, you're blocked from the API for an undetermined amount of time.
 We're currently trying to avoid this by waiting after each request.
 A delay of 30 seconds seems fine to import large libraries into Apple Music.
 If you're library is smaller, feel free to decrease the delay in `inserts-songs.py`.

 ### Missing songs
-The script I'm using to retrieve the Apple Music identifier for a Spotify song is quite basic.
-It simply compares the title and artist to find out if a Spotify and Apple Music song match.
+The original script used a method to retrieve the Apple Music identifier for a Spotify song that was quite basic.
+It simply compared the title and artist to find out if a Spotify and Apple Music song match.
 Some songs don't have the exact same title (extraneous spacing for example) in both services.
-This results in the script failing to retrieve an identifier for some songs.
+This resulted in the script failing to retrieve an identifier for quite a number of songs.
+I've decided to add album as a third field in the input CSV file so that this can be used as an additional search term.
+Furthermore I added the artist to the song title for the initial search, to yield a result set from Apple Music that is more likely to contain the result we need.
+This considerable improved the results.

 ### Terminal encoding
 Some users are reporting errors like `UnicodeEncodeError: 'ascii' codec can't encode character '\xd8' in ...` when running the scripts.
 The problem here is that Python is trying to convert UTF-8 characters to ASCII to print them to standard output.
 This can be solved by setting the `PYTHONIOENCODING` environment variable to `utf-8`.